 Going back to point #1, use your skills and apply them to whichever platform is best for you.

 And maybe have a secondary platform, as well.

 4. Consider running your own website with webhosting (WordPress)

-If you choose WordPress, which I recommend more than anything, you’ll need to pay for web hosting.
+If you choose WordPress, which I recommend more than anything, you’ll need to pay for

 It might sound complicated now, but trust me it’s simple once you understand.

 The basics look like this:

 - You pay a company to “host” your websites images, files, domain name and content.